cybercongress/cybercongress/site/content/post/game-of-links-end.md

 The most ranked CID is string `class`.
 On the second place pdf article `The extremely low-metallicity tail of the Sculptor dwarf spheroidal galaxy`, on the thrid is string again `united states`.

-10 of the top 15 CIDs are [an experiment](https://github.com/Snedashkovsky/knowledge_graph_research) was provided by Sergey Nedashkovsky where he researches the Graph by attack the cyber algorithm.
+10 of the top 15 CIDs are [an experiment](https://github.com/Snedashkovsky/knowledge_graph_research) was provided by [groovybear](https://cyber.page/network/euler/hero/cybervaloper177y7sqkxmvl22j632haf8y9gv0j3weds5e4sd5) where he researches the knowledge Graph by attack the cyber algorithm.

 The first 10 string CIDs excluding the experiment are: class, united states, city, japan, canada, property, thing, england, list of latin words with english derivatives, united kingdom